christophersayyeau/3004MagicRealm/README.md

 Text on left side of GUI needs to be more descriptive in showing what is going on.

-All of above steps must be finished BEFORE april.
-We will need time to create the text documents.
+All of above steps must be finished before yesterday.
+We still need time to create the text documents.

-Create text documents needed.